davecate/monorepo_deployment_manual/README.md

 Click "Deploy".

  ## 2. Done
-Your app is deployed and every time you change the GitHub monorepo's main branch, it will redeploy — no subtree pushing required.
+Your app is deployed and every time you push changes to the GitHub monorepo's main branch, it will redeploy — no subtree pushing required.